ramyaswati/Conde-Nest-sample-app/README.md

 ![EB Banner](./images/eb-banner.jpg)

 ## Prologue
-This repo houses a simple `Node` web app using [Mithril JS](expressjs.com/en/starter/hello-world.html) and [Express JS](https://expressjs.com/en/starter/hello-world.html) for the frontend and backend components.
+This repo houses a simple `Node` web app using [Mithril JS](expressjs.com/en/starter/hello-world.html) and [Express JS](https://expressjs.com/en/starter/hello-world.html) for the frontend and backend pieces.
 You should be able to read along the code and easily pick up what's going on.
 We'll use this app to play around Beanstalk.

 ## What you'll learn
   * Build an `Elastic Beanstalk` **application** and create multiple **environments** for your dev workflow